St Mary's Hospital, London: Associations

 St Mary's Hospital is located beside London Paddington railway station, the principal station of the Great Western Railway and its successors.
 In celebration of the association, a British Rail Class 43 (InterCity 125) locomotive, 43142, was named St Mary's Hospital, Paddington on 4 November 1986.
 The locomotive is still in service but, following changes of ownership, the name has now been removed.
 One of the large metal nameplates was acquired by the hospital, and is now displayed in the foyer of the Cambridge Wing.

 Major trauma centre

 St Mary's Hospital is one of four major trauma centres in London.
 The other three are King's College Hospital in Denmark Hill, The Royal London Hospital in Whitechapel, and St George's Hospital in Tooting.

 Cosmic charity

 The charity Cosmic is an independent charity, supporting the work of the neonatal and paediatric intensive care services at St Mary's Hospital, Paddington and Queen Charlotte's Hospital, Hammersmith, both part of Imperial College Healthcare NHS Trust, London.
 The charity funds a range of specialist equipment for the units, including ventilators and patient monitoring systems for those being treated on the wards, as well as providing practical and emotional support to families.

 In popular culture

-In the British preschool animated television series Peppa Pig, Peppa's little sister Evie was born at the Lindo Wing on 20 May 2025.
+In the preschool animated television series Peppa Pig, Peppa's little sister Evie was born at the Lindo Wing on 20 May 2025.